-The Apache ActiveMQ Artemis JDBC persistence layer offers the ability to store broker state (messages, address & queue definitions, etc.) using a database.
+The Apache ActiveMQ Artemis JDBC persistence layer offers the ability to store broker state (Messages, Addresses and other application state) using a database.
+N.B.
+Address full policy Paging (See: The section on Paging) is currently not supported with the JDBC persistence layer.

 Using the ActiveMQ Artemis File Journal is the recommended configuration as it offers higher levels of performance and is more mature.
-Performance for both paging and large messages is especially diminished with JDBC.
 The JDBC persistence layer is targeted to those users who must use a database e.g. due to internal company policy.